FireAnts-PSU-Capstone-team/cannabis-db-ui/README.md

 # Kanabi GUI

 GUI for the Kanabi capstone project.
-Created using React JS.
+Created using React JS and Material UI.

 ## Deployments